 This might seem like too subtle a difference to care about, but when you’re growing in pure hydroponics such as rockwool or deep water culture, a “subtle” metering error can determine whether your plants absorb enough of all nutrients elements, or whether some are left behind because the solution is outside pH range.

 Another thing I love about my Apera PH700 meter is it runs on wall current instead of batteries.
 My previous meters all ran on batteries, and would shut off automatically while I was still metering.
 Plus, they used up batteries quickly, which cost me extra money.

-I’m saving up my money to get a completely different Apera meter—the PH850-SL portable.
-It comes with a spear-tip pH probe backed by Swiss sensor technologies, which enables nutrients solution pH testing and direct test of soil or rockwool pH–you simply insert the spear-tip probe into the root zone and get the measurement.
+The PH850-SL portable is another great Apera meter.
+It comes with a spear-tip pH probe backed by Swiss sensor technologies, which enables nutrients solution pH testing and direct test of soil, coco coir or rockwool pH–you simply insert the spear-tip probe into the root zone and get the measurement.

 Those of you who have struggled like I have with measuring runoff pH, trying to create “soil slurries” to measure soil pH, and using other brands of so-called soil pH meters will rejoice at finally being able to accurately meter your root zone.

 And being able to meter a rockwool root zone is a huge plus.
 The only time I ever saw anyone doing it accurately, they were using a $2500 handmade meter that kept failing due to electrical problems.